🎉 All 30 days are live — the full DSA-30 course, from Big-O to System Design. See the roadmap →

 • Event scheduling, Huffman coding, and more

-We’ll go deeper on heaps in Day 7.
-For now, you have the rough idea — and one of the cleanest O(n log n) sorts in your toolbox.
+You met heaps in full on Day 7; here they give you one of the cleanest O(n log n) sorts in your toolbox.